tanisha-droid/A-star-Pathfinding-Visualization/README.md

 Choose the algorithm from the buttons below and it will demostrate the shortest path between the points avoiding the walls. </br>
 I implemented this in python and used pygame to create GUI. <br>
 Make sure to install pygame first. </br>

+main2.py contains the python application for the algorithms Dijkstras,A* and Greedy Best First Search .
+It is built using pygame to visualize pathfinding algorithms.

+Controls:
+- D: Dijkstras
+- A: AStar
+- B: Greedy Best First Search
+- C: Clear board
+- Space: Go